 There can be a myriad of causes of pain and stiffness in the hands.
 This discomfort can arise from an underlying problem in the joints, the muscles, and tendons of the hands, the nerves of the hand, or an inflammation.

 Pain From Joints

-When it comes to the joints, the chief complaints are swelling, stiffness and a restriction in movement.
-Osteoarthritis or degenerative joint disease is perhaps the commonest cause of this, and this is related to the natural ageing process.
+When it comes to the joints, the chief complaints are swelling, stiffness, and a restriction in movement.
+Osteoarthritis or degenerative joint disease is perhaps the commonest cause of this, and this is related to the natural aging process.
 Joint pains and stiffness usually improve with proper rehabilitation and physiotherapy.
 Surgery may be advised when the condition is well in its advanced stages and causes deformities.

 Pain From a Tendon

-Splinting and rest is usually the first line of treatment; however surgical intervention might become necessary when the disease has advanced.
+Splinting and rest are usually the first lines of treatment; however surgical intervention might become necessary when the disease has advanced.

 Pain from Nerves

-Nerve compression in the wrist is extremely common and is known as the carpal tunnel syndrome.
-This condition causes a phenomenon known as the early morning stiffness.
-With process surgical decompression, carpal tunnel syndrome can be fully corrected.
+Nerve compression in the wrist is extremely common and is known as carpal tunnel syndrome.
+This condition causes a phenomenon known as early morning stiffness.
+With the process of surgical decompression, carpal tunnel syndrome can be fully corrected.

 Pain from Infections

 Acute infections from diseases like gout can cause a sudden episode of pain in the hands.
 Proper treatment and control of uric acid is the mainstay treatment in these cases.